 Most tourist attractions, stores, restaurants and banks are closed between December 29th and January 4th, limiting your sightseeing, shopping and dining choices, especially on January 1st.

 Museums are typically closed for most of the holiday season.
 There is no closing schedule for gardens and castles, some close all days or only on some days, while others on a specific day, and some don’t close at all.
-However, temples and shrines do not close over New Year.
+However, temples and shrines do not close over the New Year.

 Shops and restaurants traditionally close one or two days over the holiday, typically on January 1st.
 However, in recent years, modern shopping districts and malls remain open.